 Permitting, reporting, education, & regulatory body.

-Cities & towns DPWs and Offices of Sustainability - check locally (Departments of Public Works, Offices of Sustainability, etc)
+Cities, towns, & municipalities - check locally (Departments of Public Works, Offices of Sustainability, etc)

 Haulers - Republic Services, Ray’s Trash & Recycling, Rumpke, Waste Management, Quincy Recycle, & Best Way are Indiana’s main waste & recycling haulers.